pytorch/torchchat/docs/ADVANCED-USERS.md

 python3 [ export.py | generate.py | ... ] --gguf-path <gguf_filename>
 ```

-Ypu may then apply the standard quantization options, e.g., to add
+You may then apply the standard quantization options, e.g., to add
 embedding table quantization as described under quantization.
 (You
 cannot directly requantize already quantized formats.
 However, you
 may dequantize them using GGUF tools, and then laod the model into
-torchchat to quantize wqith torchchat's quantization workflow.)
+torchchat to quantize with torchchat's quantization workflow.)

 ## Loading unsupported GGUF formats in torchchat